 with DMAE lotion will help you rid your skin of wrinkles, dark circles and lack of tone, according to SkinImprove.com.
 You should also make sure you get enough vitamin C to reduce the appearance of wrinkles or blemishes.

 Check with Your Doctor

 DMAE cream is not approved by the FDA, which means that it works for some people but it can have adverse reactions in others.
-Therefore, it's important to check with you doctor before using this supplement, even topically.
+Therefore, it's important to check with you doctor or local health practitioner before using this or any other supplement, even topically.

 eVitamins recommends that you do not rely on the information presented in this article as diagnosis for treatment to any health claim.
 Content and information on this site is for reference purposes and is not intended to substitute for advice given by a physician, pharmacist, or other licensed health-care professional.
 You should not use this information as self-diagnosis or for treating a health problem or disease.
 Contact your health-care provider immediately if you suspect that you have a medical problem.
 The information and statements in this article have not been evaluated by the US Food and Drug Administration and are not intended to diagnose, treat, cure, or prevent any disease or health condition. eVitamins assumes no liability for inaccuracies or misstatements.